 Beware of companies who will not tell you what brand of cheap solar panels and inverter you are getting!

 DC isolators are something most people know nothing about, even after they have a solar system installed.
 Most solar systems operate at a high voltage DC.
 If installed well, high voltage DC is safe.
 If not, it is very dangerous and can cause all types of problems, including fire.

 If you buy the cheapest solar system you can find, there is a higher chance that the installer will cut corners on the quality of electrical components.
 Quality DC isolators are around 5 times more expensive than the cheap ones.
 This is what happens with things go wrong.

 LOW QUALITY WORKMANSHIP

 The installation standards in Australia are among one of the highest when it comes to solar power installation.
 Certain requirements like where the switches are installed in comparison to the positioning of solar panels and the quality of the solar panels are just some of the affecting factors to watch out for.

 When significant cost is cut from the installation itself, there is usually a very clear sign that corners are being cut.
 During installation, lower prices can be attributed to shoddy subcontractors or inexperienced labourers such as backpackers.

-If your system is not installed by a professional, there are a vast assortment of things that can go wrong with an installation due to the complex nature of these systems.
+If your system is not installed by a professional, there are a vast assortments of things that can go wrong with an installation due to the complex nature of these systems.
 When something goes wrong, the expense involved in discovering where the flaw lies can cost significant time and money.
 If installed right the first time, this will never be a problem.